StarsoftAnalysis/lightboxSSA/README.md

 # LightboxSSA

+LightboxSSA is small Javascript program, with some CSS, that can be used to overlay images on top of the current page for viewing as a lightbox.

 This is yet another fork of
 [Lokesh Dhakar](http://www.lokeshdhakar.com)'s excellent [Lightbox2](https://github.com/lokesh/lightbox2).

-LightboxSSA is small Javascript module used to overlay images on top of the current page for viewing as a lightbox.

 This repository is arranged so that it can be used as a Hugo module.